#strongwomen #writer #author #entrepreneur #blog #blogger #canadian #alberta #assault #bookreview #romance #lisakleypas

 I was genuinely heart-broken when their child died.
 Again, so complicated, because they got married just because of the child, and it would have been difficult whether Amanda had married Jack or the other guy, because both proposals were based on her being pregnant.
 That was another setup for a very poignant exploration of whether a marriage of circumstance can withstand the invalidation of the circumstance.
 And whether you should marry for security or love.
 And exploring the thought that women must be with men who are older than them.

 Also, the whole exploration of the publishing and editing world.
 It’s probably a niche interest, but I fall into that niche, so I loved that.
-Maybe I’ll be swept off my feet in a similar way one day.
+Maybe I’ll be swept off my feet by someone in the book world in a similar way one day.

 Jack’s backstory of being raised to believe he’s a useless mistake.
 It was truly captivating and heartbreaking to hear about.